lucalee-1/blog-website/README.md

-# blog-website
-A blog website with a functioning compose new posts feature.
+# A blog website with a functioning compose new posts feature.
+Built using EJS templating engine.
 <p align="center">
   <img src="images\webpage_screenshot.png" />
 </p>